dc-bond/nixos-configs/README.md

-This directory contains the entire declarative configuration for my NixOS-based linux operating system.
+This repository contains the entire declarative configuration for my NixOS linux operating system.